saltmade/dotfiles/README.md

 ## CLI Tools
 - ripgrep :: for searching through files, can be combined with sed for [search and replace](https://github.com/BurntSushi/ripgrep/blob/master/FAQ.md#how-can-i-search-and-replace-with-ripgrep)
 - fzf :: Pipe in text input for a live updating CLI interface I have to write this out because I always forget why I need both and in what situations.
-E.g. "I need to find this bit of text in the code base" -> ag VS. "I need to find this file in a list of files" -> fzf.
-Amongst other things of course
+E.g. "I need to find this bit of text in the code base" -> rg VS. "I need to find this file in a list of files" -> fzf.
+Amongst other things of course.

+Of note, ripgrep is case sensitive by default, where ag is not.
+You'll want `-S` or a config file [probably](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md#common-options)

 ## Font
 I use a modded version of Operator Mono that I call Operator Code.
 To get the same: